 Monica grew up in Mobile, Alabama and attended the University of Alabama.
 She has a master’s degree in secondary education and has taught English/Language Arts to 6-12th grade students.
 She has been married to Todd for 21 years and has two children, Robert and Ellie.
 Monica is involved at First United Methodist Church serving on the Local Missions Team and teaching the 3rd grade Bible class.
 She is active in the community and in the PTA at her children’s schools.
 Monica joined the staff at Heart of Hope in January 2017 combining her experience as a grant writer and educator.
 “Heart of Hope puts God’s Word into action,” and “I am grateful to be a part of this work.”

-I have always been moved with compassion for single Mom’s.
-But in 2007 when my Grandson was born through and unplanned Pregnancy I became convicted; other women like my daughter would need support during their unplanned pregnancies.
-My wife, Christina, and I saw the need for someone to come alongside them to give emotional, spiritual, and most importantly physical support.
-We found that there were maternity homes in need of House Parents.
-In 2010, we became House Parents.
-Presently I oversee property maintenance at Heart of Hope.
-Heart of Hope is a gorgeous home away from home; and it is my goal that the love that God has for them is expressed though the beauty and care of Heart of Hope Property.
+In 2007 when my grandson was born through an unplanned pregnancy my wife and I became convicted; other women like my daughter would need the same support during their unplanned pregnancies.
+Christina and I saw the need for someone to come alongside these vulnerable young women to give emotional, spiritual, and most importantly physical support.
+In 2011, we began devoting our Christian walk to serve single women and their children through housing ministry.
+Christina and I had the honor to serve as houseparents with Heart of Hope from 2015-2017.
+In 2017, I began to serve the ministry by overseeing property maintenance.
+Heart of Hope is a gorgeous home away from home; and it is my goal that the love God has for the young women we care for is expressed though the beauty and care of Heart of Hope Property.